sati-technology/.github/profile/README.md

 ## 💬 What Clients Say

+### ⭐ Featured Testimonial

+> "Sati Technology tackled our complex architecture head-on, modernizing our infrastructure and cutting our AWS costs by 20%.
+They don't just write code – they understand our business needs and deliver solutions that drive real results.
+Their proactive, customer-centric approach and deep expertise make them an invaluable technology partner."
+>
+> **— Jon Kleu, CEO at SNP Therapeutics, Inc.** ⭐⭐⭐⭐⭐

+### 🏆 AWS IQ Reviews

 > "Amazing service and help with my problem.
 Was always available and went above and beyond of what was needed.
 I will definitely work with Sati Technology again in the future!"
 >
 > **— Startup Founder, Charge and Go** ⭐⭐⭐⭐⭐